What are micro-moments?

 To win in the new world of mobile micro-moments, you will need to anticipate when your customers will experience these type of moments and how your information, products or services can be a solution for their needs.
 It is more important that your customers find your business to be relevant in their time of need.
 The experience you provide for your customers in these moments has to be quick and effortless.
 If you can accomplish this, especially early on here in the “golden era of mobile,” then your business will flourish in online marketing.

-Do you have a specific strategy you have used to provide an amazing micro-moment experience to your customers?
-Share it with us on Twitter or Facebook.
 If you would like to learn how to take advantage of these priceless moments in your Internet marketing plan, send us a message or call us at (202) 683-6881.